-There is this imagined space ship that blasts off from earth and travels through the cosmos for twenty years of their time, at say half the speed of light.
-Its passengers grow older at the expected rate, their clocks and calendars all register the correct amounts of days and months, several women become pregnant and deliver in the normal nine of those space ship months, and all else goes on normally too.
+There is this imagined space ship that blasts off from earth and travels through the cosmos for twenty years at say half the speed of light.
+Its passengers grow older at the expected rate, their clocks and calendars all registered the correct amounts of days and months, several women became pregnant and delivered in the normal nine of those space ship months, and all else went on normally too.

-On their return to earth they discover that one hundred years has passed there.
-And that everyone they knew when they departed had died.
+On their return to earth they discover that everyone they knew had died and that one hundred years had passed since they took off.

-The earth had continued at its ‘at rest’ state, and the ship did likewise with its much slower ‘at rest’ state functioning.
-That is, because of its higher velocity the atoms of the ship, the clocks, the people, even the rusting of that ship all took longer than those same things would have taken back on earth.
+The earth had continued at its ‘at rest’ state, and the ship did likewise with its much slower ‘at rest’ state.
+That is, because of the ship's higher velocity the atoms of the ship, the clocks, the people, even the rusting of that ship all took longer than those same things were taking back on earth.
+As seen b

 Einstein's Explanation.., developed around the faith based concept of time.